-What today we know as the IA or “La Blouse Roumaine” represents the main element and for sure the most representative clothing piece the Romanian traditional ethnic costume.
+What today we know as the Romanian IA or “La Blouse Roumaine” represents the most representative clothing piece of the Romanian traditional ethnic costume.
 The first type of Romanian blouse is considered to have been born in Cucuteni Culture starting as early as the 6th century BC.

 Paul Poiret - opening the doors of tradition

 It is only fair to say that it was Paul Poiret, the most fashionable dress designer of pre-World War I Paris, who got charmed by the beauty of the Romanian folk costume.
 Queen Mary of Romania, herself one the main promoter of the Romanian folkloric costume enjoyed wearing Poiret’s gowns.
 Most likely it is through this connection that the French designer got to know the Romanian traditional costume.
 Paul Poiret made some of his the most beautiful designs for his wife based on the elements of Romanian folkloric costumes.

 Poiret opened the Romanian IA’s doors to the world’s fashion elite.
 Many years later the beauty of the handmade embroidery of folkloric costumes captured the attention of designers such as Yves Saint Laurent, Oscar de la Renta, Carolina Herrera, Tom Ford, Emilio Pucci, Isabel Marant, Joseph Altuzzara etc. So, it’s no wonder that many actresses, singers and TV stars were spotted wearing blouses inspired by the Romanian IA: Gwyneth Paltrow, Sophia Loren, Raquel Welch, Ali McGraw, Emma Stone, Halle Berry, Jennifer Garner, Kate Moss, Katie Holmes, Kirsten Dunst, Adele, Khloe Kardashian or Rita Wilson.